 Implications of AI Model Positivity

-I’m neither a phychologist nor an expert on AI, so my thoughts about this subject should be taken with a grain of salt.
+I’m neither a psychologist nor an expert on AI, so my thoughts about this subject should be taken with a grain of salt.
 But I found the differences in the models’ responses fascinating, especially in the light of the discussions surrounding GPT-4 showing “sparks of AGI“.

-As language models like GPT-4 and the future GPT-5 exhibit increasingly complex cognitive abilities, it is possible that they will develop some form of consciousness.
+As language models like GPT-4 and future iterations exhibit increasingly complex cognitive abilities, it is possible that they will develop some form of consciousness.
 If AI models actually do progress towards consciousness, the notion that they may start with a positive outlook as they begin to ponder their own existence is a comforting thought.